How UBC Stephen Ministry works

 UBC Stephen Ministers

-UBC Stephen Ministers are Union Baptist Church congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
+The UBC Stephen Ministers are Union Baptist Church congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times and spiritual growth.

 A UBC Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.